 - Your income and savings prior to starting this school year

 - Your expected income and resources while you are in school

 You will receive a student award letter telling you how much funding you are eligible for, that will be sent to your institution, and it will also tell you the disbursement dates (when you actually get your money).

 - Student Aid Alberta and the Canada Student Loans Program calculate your eligibility using a Financial Need formula that compares your costs with your resources.
 The formula is: Education and Living Costs – What you Contribute = Your Financial Need

 - Your assessed financial need is then compared with the loan limits allowed for your student period.
 The lesser of these two amounts is what you’re eligible to receive.

-- After completing the application for your student loan, you will receive 2 things in the mail:
+- After completing the application for your student loan, you will receive 2 things in your Alberta Student Aid online account:

 - The first is your Student Award Letter (hang on to this!) which states how much money the government is willing to loan to you.

-- The second is called a Master Student Financial Assistance Agreements or MSFAA’s – you’ll actually get one for the Government of Alberta and one from the Government of Canada.
-To complete these forms, all you need to do is fill out your bank account information, sign, and date them.
-Once you complete your MSFAA’s and send them back you can expect to get your money either right before school starts or just after.
+- The second is called a Student Aid Agreement.
+To complete this form, all you need to do is fill out your bank account information, sign, and date it.
+Once you complete your Agreement and send it back you can expect to get your money either right before school starts or just after.
 The money will just appear in your bank account one day!

 - Keep checking your bank account and once the money comes in make sure to go pay your student fees before spending any of it.